mlabs-haskell/radix-snapshot-poll-concept/README.md

 ### Radix

 Radix serves as the underlying distributed ledger technology for this project.
-As of the time of writing, the smart contract functionality scheduled for the Babylon release is exclusively accessible on the latest testnet (aka Ansharnet or RCnet-V2).
 To better understand and utilize Radix, consult the following relevant resources (in-order):

    1. [Radix Documentation](https://docs-babylon.radixdlt.com/main/index.html): The official Radix documentation provides comprehensive insights into the technology, its features, and its usage.
    2. [Scrypto](https://docs-babylon.radixdlt.com/main/scrypto/introduction.html): Although not mandatory for snapshot polling due to its off-ledger nature, the Scrypto section offers an excellent introduction and conceptual understanding of Radix's built-in components and workflows.